Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-03/exercise-SEC-03-IAM.md

 Had to understand the different techniques used in security like how to find out if the claimed person is actually that person himself or not, who has access/permission to do what etc which is the difference between authentication and authorization.

 ### Results
-1) Authentication- It is the process which ensures that a person is who he actually claims to be by verifying his identity via different techniques like
+1)Authentication- It is the process which ensures that a person is who he actually claims to be by verifying his identity via different techniques like

 a) password based authentication - the user is successfully authenticated only if he can provide the username and password stored in the database